I Must Have Them All!

 U.S. Proof $1 Silver Eagle

 1.)
 Is your Silver Eagle an “Uncirculated” coin or a “Proof” coin?
 Uncirculated coins are generally used as a bullion investment, and are worth around the value of 1 ounce of silver as described in (2) below.
 Proof Eagles have a mirror-like surface, and carry a numismatic value in addition to their intrinsic value, so are worth quite a bit more depending on the year issued.
-Your 1998 Proof Eagle is worth about $40, yet your Uncirculated 1998 Eagle is only worth about $16 (7/09).
-Your 2006 Proof Eagle can be worth as much as $295 (20th Anniversary 3-Piece Set), $210 (Reverse-Proof Coin) or as little as $44 (normal proof coin).
+Your 1998 Proof Eagle is worth about $70, yet your Uncirculated 1998 Eagle is only worth about $40 (10/14).
+Your 2006 Reverse Proof Eagle can be worth as much as $275, or as little as $70 (normal proof coin).

 U.S. $1 Uncirculated Silver Eagle